-The Company's workforce at December 31, 2009 included 7 persons, of which 4 were salaried employees and 2 were hourly workers.
+The Company's workforce at December 31, 2010 included 6 persons, of which 5 were salaried employees and one was an hourly worker.

 In the third quarter of 2009 we have terminated the employment agreement of our Chief Technology Officer, Mihaly Zala.
 The termination was on good terms and its primary purpose was to streamline company operations and conserve available resources.